 began exploring ways to expand involvement and nurture a culture of conservatism across campus.
 Southeastern’s students, faculty, and staff always go above and beyond.
 This is but one instance.”

-For more information about Southeastern’s ongoing efforts to keep getting greener, go to southeastern.edu/sustainability or visit the university’s Sustainability Center and see the efforts in action.
+For more information about Southeastern’s ongoing green efforts, go to southeastern.edu/sustainability or visit the university’s Sustainability Center and see the efforts in action.